DavideDelVecchio/SuperSimpleStock/README.md

  This application for each stock

 calculate the dividend yield

 ii. calculate the P/E Ratio
 iii. record a trade, with timestamp, quantity of shares, buy or sell indicator and price iv.
 Calculate Stock Price based on trades recorded in past 15 minutes
-b.

 Calculate the GBCE All Share Index using the geometric mean of prices for all stocks

 The system is initialized with the following values :